Snooza dog beds

 Shopback apps can save you money

-Opting for store brands over name brands can lead to significant savings on everyday items.
+Opting for store brands over name brands can lead to significant savings on everyday items and cut household costs.

 Money gurus over at @shesonthemoneyaus recently did a blind taste test to see if fancy brand crackers or Aldi crackers were tastier, and both preferred the Aldi crackers at less than half the price.
 Making simple swaps like these can help you to save on the basics to reduce the cost of living, or give you a little extra to splurge on the things you really appreciate.